Let me introduce myself:

 My name is Rosie McAndrew,

-before settling down as a teacher and teacher trainer in Hastings, UK.
+before settling down as an EFL teacher and teacher trainer in Hastings, UK.

 Having studied Drama, Film, Radio & TV,